jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_4/4_1_Tabulation.md

      -o <output_file.txt>   # choose an output file name (../03_output/GomezOrte_feature_counts.txt)
 ```

+**Questions:**
-**Questions:** What is the featureCounts output?
+- What is the featureCounts output?
 Where is it?
 Explore the output.

-**Questions:** How many reads were successfully mapped?
+- How many reads were successfully mapped?
 How many alignments were unsuccessfully assigned to a gene?
 How long did it take?

+**NOTE:**
-**NOTE:** featureCounts does not use multi-mapping reads in the final tabulation.
+- featureCounts does not use multi-mapping reads in the final tabulation.
 All reads must be uniquely mapped to be counted.

-**NOTE:** For fastp and hisat2, we used loops to run each sample separately.
+- For fastp and hisat2, we used loops to run each sample separately.
 However, for featureCounts, all the samples are combined together into a single line of code.
 So, if you have 8 samples, fastp will run 8x times, then hisat2 will run 8x times, but featureCounts will only run once.
 When featureCounts runs, it will merge all the samples together.

 ## One last task - Merge the Feature Counts files